 This is going to be a long post.
 For the longest time I’ve been conflicted as to how I can possibly enjoy two shows that are, at their core, diametrically opposed.
-One presents a world where ideals are reality, and the sanctified boundaries of class, gender and race do not imprison but rather shape characters into the best possible version of themselves.
+One presents a world where ideals are reality, and the sanctified boundaries of class, gender and race do not imprison but rather shape characters into happy ideals.
 The other takes place in a world further back in history and deeper in fantasy and yet manages to be much closer to the reality of human relationships set against the backdrop of dysfunctional social systems.
 One is completely, irrefutably, ‘family friendly’, with almost zero violence, without the faintest whiff of sexuality or nudity, while the other is teeming with moments of horrific violence, torture, sex and sexual violence.

 Downton Abbey is essentially six seasons of wish fulfilment.
 It is a love letter to a world and a way of life that cost generations of suffering and two world wars to overthrow.
 Nothing is quite so romantic as looking over one’s shoulder at a bygone era and lamenting its passing.
 Nothing sustains a romantic like the idea of a lost, better world swept away by the tides of time.
 Downton Abbey would have us believe that the world was a better place when it was simpler, when everyone knew their place without the worrying notion of equality ever taking seed.